 |Blank||The Value violates the null restriction for attributes to be synchronized.
 Only a few values must contain a value.
 The suggested Update will leverage other attribute values in order to generate a likely substitute.|

 |MailMatch||This applies to Dedicated only.
 The Value does not match the mail attribute.
 The suggested Update will be the mail attribute value prefixed by “SMTP:”.|

 We did fix the synchronization errors on the AD objects with IdFix, and we are good to go.

 In the next step, we will install and configure Azure AD Connect.

-In this article, you learned how to use IdFix – Directory synchronization error remediation tool.
+You learned how to use IdFix – Directory synchronization error remediation tool.
 Use the IdFix tool before installing Azure AD Connect and make sure that there are no errors.
-The list with errors and the given description will let you understand why the error shows up.
+The list of errors and the given description will let you understand why the error appears.